kartonfarkas/api_docs/source/suite/contacts/contact_check_internal_ids.rst

 Where:

-* *ids* are the internal IDs
+* *ids* is a list of the internal IDs
-* *errors* contain the error ID and the error message as a key-value pair
+* *errors* contains the error ID and the error message as a key-value pair

 Errors
 ------